How to take a gap year trip without breaking the bank

 Let’s take a look at some ways you can save up for either a short or extended trip.

-If you’re travelling for a short duration (say, for several weeks), it’s a good idea to save up the money in advance, or else you’ll have to pay off any balances upon your return.
+If you’re travelling for, say, several weeks, save up the money in advance, or else you’ll have to pay off any balances upon your return.
 You can find travel deals online through platforms like Travelzoo.
 Don’t forget to look up travel partners that offer discounts with your student card or college/university alumni group.
 If you need to earn extra cash, you can do so with a side hustle.

-Long-term trips could last from several months to a full year and will require a different saving strategy.
-Besides saving up in advance, maybe even in a dedicated travel account, you may consider working while you travel.
+Long-term stays could last from several months to a full year and will require a different financial strategy.
+Aside from saving money in advance, maybe even with a dedicated travel account, consider working while you’re away.

-An important tip: Check if the place (or places) you are visiting accepts cash, debit cards or credit cards (such as Visa or Mastercard).
+An important tip: Check if the place (or places) you are visiting accepts cash, debit cards or credit cards (such as Visa or Mastercard) or the Wise card (an internationally accepted pre-paid card.
 During my travels abroad, I was surprised to discover that a country as technologically advanced as Japan can still rely heavily on cash.
-So you may want to get local currency at your bank or exchange counter before you leave on your trip.
-Typically, the airport exchange counters charge you a premium.
+So, you may want to get foreign currency from your bank or the exchange counter before you leave on your trip.
+Typically, the airport exchange counters charge a premium.

 Remember, you have the ability to customize your travel gap year experience.
 Bonus: If you can earn school credits while you’re at it, then it may be a no brainer.
 Whether you’re in between academic years or have just graduated from school, it’s a great time to start planning your once-in-a-lifetime trip.